natgoodman/repwr/README.md

 See Also
 --------

 A blog post discussing the approach and results is available in [html](https://natgoodman.github.io/repwr/repwr.stable.html) and [pdf](https://natgoodman.github.io/repwr/repwr.stable.pdf) on the [GitHub Pages site](https://natgoodman.github.io/repwr) associated with this repository and will soon be posted on a blog site TBD.
 It's also in the repository as files [repwr.stable.html](https://github.com/natgoodman/repwr/repwr.stable.html) and [repwr.stable.pdf](https://github.com/natgoodman/repwr/repwr.stable.pdf).
 (But note that GitHub, unlike GitHub Pages, renders html files as raw text).

-A document with technical details will soon be available in [html](https://natgoodman.github.io/repwr/tech.stable.html) and [pdf](https://natgoodman.github.io/repwr/tech.stable.pdf) on the [GitHub Pages site](https://natgoodman.github.io/repwr) and in the repository as files [tech.stable.html](https://github.com/natgoodman/repwr/tech.stable.html) and [tech.stable.pdf](https://github.com/natgoodman/repwr/tech.stable.pdf).
+The previous version of the post (version 1.00) are available as [html](https://natgoodman.github.io/repwr/repwr.1.00.html) and [pdf](https://natgoodman.github.io/repwr/repwr.1.00.pdf)

 Author
 ------